 Intuit's data centers house most of the systems, networks and databases required to operate and deliver our online products and services.
-These include QuickBooks Online, online payroll services, merchant payment processing services, website hosting services for small businesses, TurboTax Online, consumer and professional electronic tax filing services, outsourced online banking services, Mint.com, and patient-to-provider communication services.
+These include QuickBooks Online, online payroll services, merchant payment processing services, website hosting services for small businesses, TurboTax Online, ProLine Tax Online, consumer and professional electronic tax filing services, outsourced online banking services, and Mint.com.
 Through our data centers, we connect customers to our products and services and store customer and business information.
 As our businesses continue to move toward delivering more online products and services in conjunction with our Connected Services strategy, our infrastructure will become even more critical in the future.

-Currently we have a number of data centers primarily located in the western United States.
-Over time we expect to transition to fewer data centers in more geographically diverse locations.
-In fiscal 2008 and 2009 we built a data center in Washington state that we began occupying in the second half of fiscal 2009.
-We expect this data center to support the hosting and high availability requirements of many of our existing and future connected services offerings.
-We are also executing a plan to create a new primary backup facility at a co-located data center in Nevada.
+Currently we have a number of data centers that are primarily located in the western United States.
+We are executing on a multi-year plan to transition to fewer data centers in more geographically diverse locations.
+Our primary data center is located in Washington state and over time we expect this data center to support the hosting and high availability requirements of many of our existing and future connected services offerings.
+We have a primary backup facility at a co-located data center in Nevada.